Respiratory Syncytial Virus (RSV)

 Respiratory syncytial virus (RSV) is a virus which commonly causes respiratory infections in young children, but it can affect people of all ages.

 Most of the time, RSV causes a mild illness with common cold-like symptoms, but sometimes RSV can cause pneumonia, trigger asthma, and in very young children cause bronchiolitis or breathing problems.
 RSV can also make older people severely unwell.
+In babies under 12 months, and especially under six months, the virus can lead to more severe illness and hospitalisation.
 Most children by the age of two are likely to have had RSV, but you can catch it many times in your life.

-A vaccine for RSV is available for pregnant women and adults aged 60 years and older to prevent illness and severe complications associated with RSV infection.
+A vaccine for RSV is available during pregnancy from 28 weeks and for adults aged 60 years and older.
+Vaccination in pregnancy provides protection to the infant in their first six months of life and vaccination of older adults prevents illness and severe complications associated with RSV infection.
+See RSV vaccine.

 There is no specific medicine for most RSV infections – like other common cold and flu viruses, the body’s immune system will fight off the infection over a week or two.
 However, RSV can be serious, especially for young infants or older adults.